vthomw/ctm/README.md

 become familiar with the topic of CGM, NFC/RFID, App developemnt, ML for data analysis.
 Read what we post on Wiki.
 Browse Issues and let us know what you find interesting.
 Ask if you need info.

 Where can I get more help, if I need it?
-We will open a SLACK channel for discussion.
+We did open a SLACK channel for discussion.
+Please sign-up at https://helpwithcovid.com/projects/385-identify-covid-19-coronavirus-symptoms-in-type-1-diabetics and I'll add your email address to the slack channel.

 # 15693
 What does this project do?